Azure/kubeflow-labs/1-docker/README.md

 ### 2. Build and push your own image to a repository

-In this second exercice you will have to create your own image and push it to [Docker Hub](https://hub.docker.com).
+In this second exercise you will have to create your own image and push it to [Docker Hub](https://hub.docker.com).

 #### Validation